Courtesy of Iron Chef Bobby Flay we bring you "Mojo Marinated Pork"

 - Salt and freshly ground black pepper

-- Mojo Dipping Sauce, recipe follows
+Dipping Sauce, recipe follows

 - Plantains with Rum and Brown Sugar, recipe follows